fstevens30/python_playground_2022/README.md

 - Learning with resources and activities from Code Academy
 - Using Visual Studio 2022

+## Projects within this repository are documented below.

 # Python Currency Converter
 **A simple Python program to convert currency**